Muskegon Area Promise

 House IconLIVE within the boundaries of the Muskegon Area Intermediate School District.

-Graduation Cap IconGRADUATE with a qualifying GPA from one of the 16 eligible high schools.
-Homeschool graduates may qualify by completing a MAISD Registration.
+Graduation Cap IconGRADUATE with a qualifying GPA from one of the eligible high schools or homeschool.

 Dollar Sign IconAPPLY for student aid using the Free Application for Federal Student Aid (FAFSA) and complete the verification process as requested each year (www.fafsa.gov).

-Laptop IconENROLL at either Muskegon Community College or Baker College of Muskegon.
+Laptop IconENROLL in an approved local vocational training center, Muskegon Community College or Baker College of Muskegon.

-Students must successfully complete their coursework to maintain eligibility.
-Each college’s Satisfactory Academic Progress policies apply.
+Promise Scholars must successfully complete their post-secondary coursework to maintain eligibility.
+Each partner institution’s Satisfactory Academic Progress policies apply.

 Click to accept your award